-According to Dr. Sebi, disease is a result of mucus build-up in an area of your body.
-For example, a build-up of mucus in the lungs is pneumonia, while excess mucus in the pancreas is diabetes.
+According to Dr. Sebi, disease is a result of mucus buildup in any area of your body.
+He claimed that pneumonia is caused by a buildup of mucus in the lungs, while diabetes is triggered by excess mucus in the pancreas.

 Originally, Dr. Sebi claimed that this diet could cure conditions like AIDS, sickle cell anemia, leukemia, and lupus.
-However, after a 1993 lawsuit, he was ordered to discontinue making such claims.
+However, after a 1993 lawsuit, he was ordered to cease such claims.

 The diet consists of a specific list of approved vegetables, fruits, grains, nuts, seeds, oils, and herbs.
-As animal products are not permitted, the Dr. Sebi diet is considered a vegan diet.
+As animal products aren’t permitted, the Dr. Sebi diet is considered a vegan diet.